 35g flaked almonds

-1 spoon warm honey to brush the surface after baking
+1/2 teaspoon warm honey or agave to brush the surface after baking

 Melt the butter.
 Remove from the heat.
 Mix the lemon juice and zest.
 Add the vanilla and stir.

 Beat the eggs.
 Add the ricotta and use a spoon to mix until the mixture is consistent.
-I used sheep’s ricotta that is so creamy and mild and stirring it in is enough.
-If you use a ricotta with a more compact consistency mash it beforehand.
-Add the apple organic vinegar stir and leave aside.
+I Add the apple organic vinegar, stir and leave aside.

 Pour the batter into the prepared dish.
-Put 9 teaspoons (over an 18cm square dish) of home made jam on the surface spread evenly over the surface.
+Put 9 teaspoons (over an 18cm square dish) of mincemeat on the surface spread evenly over the surface.
 Sprinkle the flaked almonds around the apple jam and bake in a preheated oven for 30 minutes at 170C.

-Before the cake cools down brush with a thin film of honey.
+Before the cake cools down brush very lightly with honey or agave.